 Poppy seeds or sesame seeds for sprinkling

-Warm up milk and add in butter or fat, mix until dissolved completely, take from stove and add in salt and sugar.
-Let it cool down a bit and then add in yeast.
-Mix and then gradually start adding flour.
-Make soft and a little bit sticky dough (but not too sticky though).
-Grease it with oil, cover and let it rest for 1.5 hours.
+Warm up milk and add in butter or fat, mix until it is dissolved completely, take from stove, add in salt and sugar.
+Let it cool down a bit and add in yeast.
+Mix and gradually start adding flour.
+Make soft and a little bit sticky dough (but not too sticky).
+Grease with oil, cover and let it rest for 1.5 hours.

-When the dough is ready to work, divide it in about 15 or more (depending on how small you want to make them) pieces.
-Shape out your "kulcha"s in small circular breads with thinner center and thicker edges.
+When the dough is ready, divide it in about 15 or more (depending on how small you want to make your mini breads) pieces.
+Shape out your "kulcha"s in small circular breads with thin center and thicker edges.
 Put them directly on your baking tray, cover and let them rest for 10 min.

 Mmmmm, that heavenly smell!!!!